jessepav/lacygoill-wiki-backup/awk/awk.md

    - the number of hours they've worked so far

 ## How to print
-### the names of the employees which have worked more than 0 hours, and their total pay?

-    $ awk '$3 > 0 { print $1, $2 * $3 }' /tmp/emp.data
-           ├────┘         ├┘  ├─────┘
-           │              │   └ print their pay
-           │              │
-           │              └ print their names
-           │
-           └ only consider the employees which have worked

-    Kathy 40~
-    Mark 100~
-    Mary 121~
-    Susie 76.5~

 ### the names of the employees which have *not* worked?

     $ awk '$3 == 0 { print $1 }' /tmp/emp.data